interledger/web-monetization-projects/packages/coil-monorepo-upkeep/README.md

         depends upon, generating "path" : "..."} entries for the references section

-- Depending on the task at hand dynamic compilation (on the fly, with transpile only set to true) can be faster.
+- Depending on the task at hand, dynamic compilation (on the fly, with transpile only set to true) can be faster.

   Note that when upkeep was born, webpack's ts-loader' support for project